 LIPPERT: That's not the end of Japan Inc. Japan Inc. just has to decide what it wants to be.
 Does it want to follow the old model, being an ethnocentric Japan-based organization that exports to the world; or does it want to be globally integrated?
 So, to what extent should they open up their organization for international talent, to what extent should they compromise on their corporate spirit, which is the kaisha spirit, which is basically a very Japanese spirit?

 LIM: His colleague, Temple University Director of Asian Studies, Jeff Kingston, believes the lessons are clear.

-Professor JEFF KINGSTON (Temple University, Director of Asian Studies): This has to be a turning point for corporate Japan, a wake-up call that they need to become less insular, they need to become more international.
+JEFF KINGSTON: This has to be a turning point for corporate Japan, a wake-up call that they need to become less insular, they need to become more international.
 They have to, you know, regain some of that competitive edge that they had in the 1980s that made them into world-beating companies.

 LIM: But changing Japanese companies, with their long years of tradition and entrenched bureaucracy, is like turning around a ship in motion.
 For long-term employees, even the concept of change is unsettling.

 When asked if it is time to consider changes to the Toyota Way, one Toyota Group employee, who would only give his name as Mr. Yasuda, is quietly horrified.